 Well, that depends on the day.

 My mornings are somewhat predictable.
 I start my day around 6:30 because I still can’t fathom waking up an hour or so before everyone else to work on my blog.
 No amount of coffee could ever help me become a morning person.
+If this is you, or if you’re on the sleep deprived side, try these tips for creating a morning routine.

 On any given weekday, however, here’s a sample schedule for this WAHM.